 No. 6 – Apply to soothe razor burn

 Massage 3-4 drops into damp, just-shaved skin to soothe sensitivity and help prevent ingrown hairs and shaving rash.

 No. 7 – Apply to help banish blemishes

 Rosehip’s high levels of regenerating sterols and carotenoids can help to draw spots to a head or make them disappear altogether.
 Massage into clean skin 1-2 times per week.

 Why stop with skin and hair care when you can add another?
-Rosehip oil works wonders on soothing nails, working it’s magic on ragged cuticles and making them supple and smooth once again.
+Rosehip oil works wonders on soothing nails.
+It works its magic on ragged cuticles and makes them supple and smooth once again.
 Simply add a couple of drops and massage in, or add to a hand cream to pimp it up a bit.

 Where can I buy Rosehip Oil?

 If you have any questions or comments feel free to contact us via our Facebook, Twitter page or email!